zensoftio/api-standarts/README.md

     * fields - for cut answer
     * limit - limit list of answers
     * offset - offset list of answers
+* Use Json Schema for a contract description